machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ![C4 Diagram](./images/c4-diagram.png)

 The diagram shows a layered command-line architecture centered on a runtime entry point that initializes execution and dispatches work.
-A configuration layer supplies processing settings, while project layout resolution contributes metadata about modules and relevant source, test, and documentation areas.
+A configuration layer provides runtime settings, while project layout resolution contributes metadata about modules and relevant source, test, and documentation areas.
 A shared scanning and AI-processing pipeline handles repository traversal, filtering, prompt construction, provider interaction, and write-back across supported file types.
 Two main execution paths sit on top of that pipeline: one focused on embedded guidance in repository artifacts and another focused on reusable act-driven workflows.
 Supporting integrations provide controlled access to local files, remote resources, and provider tooling, while logging and usage tracking capture operational activity.

 ## Machai Ghostwriter vs. Other Tools